junfanz1/GRPO/README.md

-# 🧠 From Policy Gradient to GRPO: Reinforcement Learning for Agentic Search in LLMs
+# Reinforcement Learning for Agentic Search in LLMs

 ### — A Deep Dive into Search-R1 and Reward-Guided Reasoning